Anne-Serine/Semester-Project-2_crowsNest/README.md

 ### To set up the project locally, follow these steps:

-- Clone the repository: git clone - - -
+- Clone the repository: ´git clone https://github.com/Anne-Serine/Semester-Project-2_crowsNest.git´
-- Install dependencies: npm install
+- Install dependencies: ´npm install´
 - Obtain a JWT token and API Key by registering and logging in to the Noroff API.
 - Set up environment variables for the JWT token and API Key.
-- Run the application: npm start
+- Run the application: ´npm start´

 ## Contributing